keithjgrant/Taming-CSS/introduction.md

 Second, it introduced the concept of the **cascade**.
 The cascade is the means by which one stylesheet could be applied on top of another in a given order.
 Styles in later stylesheets can override those previously set.
 Lie envisioned the author of an article providing a stylesheet, while the editor of the website provided one, and then yet a third would be supplied by the reader according to their preferences.

 This scenario feels a bit achaic today.
 In fact, one of the first things we do when we start designing a website is implement a "browser reset"--effectively overriding all browser-supplied styles.
-But the cascade is still important, and we use it to our advantage in many ways Lie probably didn't originally foresee.
+But the cascade is still important, and we use it to our advantage in many ways Lie may not have originally foreseen.

 ## Complexity